Can My Fiance Help Me Pick Out My Wedding Attire?

-The tradition of grooms not seeing their brides in their wedding dresses was started due to arranged marriages.
-Back when two people were united in order to benefit the families – not because of love – the parents of the bride were afraid that if the groom saw the bride at all before the wedding, he would decide to break the arrangement.
+The tradition of grooms not seeing brides in their wedding dresses was started because of arranged marriages.
+The parents of the bride were afraid that if the groom saw her before the wedding, he would break the arrangement.
 So in today’s society, is it necessary for the groom to avoid seeing the bride before the ceremony?

 Some couples say no – especially those who aren’t superstitious.
 Seeing each other in your outfits before the wedding ceremony will not affect your marriage, so why wait?
-Others believe that spending the night before your wedding day apart and avoiding seeing each other until you walk down the aisle increases the suspense, anticipation, and excitement of the day.
+Others believe it increases the suspense, anticipation, and excitement of the day.
 The truth is, there is no right or wrong answer.
 This decision should be made mutually between you and your intended.

 Arguments for not seeing the wedding outfits before the ceremony:

 First look wedding shoots are a huge trend right now.
-Some would argue that if you’re going to see each other before the ceremony anyway, why not just help each other pick out your outfits?
-But for those of you who want a first look shoot, keep in mind that it may not be as exciting for you if you’ve already seen each other in your tuxes or dresses.
+For those of you who want a first look shoot, keep in mind that it might not be as exciting.
 The best part of a first look is the reaction of the couple as they see each other for the first time in their gowns and suits.
-If you’ve already seen each other when you were picking them out or getting alterations, your reactions may not be as organic or dramatic.
+If you’ve already seen each other when you were picking them out, your reactions may not be as genuine.

 If you’re in a long-term relationship, you may not put as much weight into your wedding day as others do.
 After all, you’re already in a committed, loving relationship.
 Your wedding is just a representation of the first day you are legally bound to each other; not the first day of your relationship.
 However, this is still a really exciting, memorable, and important day of your relationship.
 Spending the night together and getting dressed together may make it seem like it’s just another day whereas keeping your attire secret will increase the anticipation and excitement to see your loved one again.

-Arguments for seeing the dress or suit before the ceremony:
+Arguments for seeing the dress before the ceremony: